nitsa-k/sudoku/README.md

 You can access this menu at any time by typing `m` on your keyboard!

-**NOTE:** If you'd like to change the size of the puzzles you're playing, simply redefine the GRID_SIZE constant at the top of Game.cpp to any perfect square greater than or equal to 4
+**NOTE:** If you'd like to change the size of the puzzles you're playing, simply redefine the `GRID_SIZE` constant at the top of Game.cpp to any perfect square greater than or equal to 4.

 ## Any dependencies?